Enema of the State: Pre-production

 MCA gave the band its first professional recording budget, and Blink-182 began work on Enema of the State in October 1998.
 The trio had not been in a studio in two years and were anxious to record new material.
 Blink-182 returned to DML Studios to write new songs, where the band had previously spent time writing songs for their second record, Dude Ranch.
+The studio, tucked away in a retail plaza in Escondido, had no air conditioning.
 The three spent much more time in the studio than on previous records, allowing them to try many different things.
 Barker would drive down each day from Riverside to take part in the writing process.
 Very satisfied with the results, the band completed writing in two weeks.
 Though Barker helped write the songs on Enema of the State, only Hoppus and DeLonge received songwriting credits, as Barker was technically a hired musician, not official band member.
-Don Lithgow, owner and operator of DML Studios, recalled that the trio's celebrity had increased considerably during the recording process: "[It] was different than their other sessions — girls hanging around outside, calling their friends on cell phones.
+Don Lithgow, owner and operator of DML Studios, said in 2001 that the trio's celebrity had increased considerably since the last time: "[It] was different than their other sessions — girls hanging around outside, calling their friends on cell phones.
 All the kids wanted autographs. ...
 They'd unlock the doors and let kids into the studio, which most bands would never do."
-Due to the success of Dude Ranch, the label and band management had high expectations.
+Due to the success of Dude Ranch, the MCA label and band management had high expectations.

 Recording

+To record Enema of the State, Blink-182 turned to punk rock producer Jerry Finn, who previously worked on Green Day's breakthrough album, Dookie (1994).
+Hoppus remembered the band was fond of his production work with bands like Pennywise and Jawbreaker.
+Hoppus and DeLonge were impressed with his work when they recorded "Mutt" for its placement on the American Pie soundtrack.
+Finn was harder on the trio to record better takes, and Hoppus credited Finn with knowing a great deal about punk rock music, but also helping the band establish a more pop-inspired sound.
+Finn came with an array of amps, effects and equipments; previously the band were forced to rent such equipment.
+For Barker, the album was "fueled by black coffee and Marlboro Lights"; he was hopeful for the album as the band were well-rehearsed and no time would be wasted.
+According to Barker, the album's title stemmed from DeLonge, who was worried about his diet at the time and using enemas.